swiftlang/swift/docs/SIL.rst

 to multiple-value instructions choose the value by following the ``%name`` with ``#`` and the index of the value.
 For example::

-  // alloc_box produces two values--the refcounted pointer %box#0, and the
+  // alloc_existential_box produces two values--the refcounted pointer %box#0,
-  // value address %box#1
+  // and the value address %box#1
-  %box = alloc_box $Int64
+  %box = alloc_existential_box $ErrorType, $MyError
-  // Refer to the refcounted pointer strong_retain %box#0 : $@box Int64
   // Refer to the address
-  store %value to %box#1 : $*Int64
+  store %value to %box#1 : $*MyError
+  // Refer to the refcounted pointer throw %box#0 : $ErrorType

 Unlike LLVM IR, SIL instructions that take value operands *only* accept value operands.
 References to literal constants, functions, global variables, or